 Sports Day 2019

 Our annual Sports Day took place on June 19th.
 It was a brilliant success.
 The sun shone and everybody had great fun.

 A big thank you to Ms Bolger and Ms Cummins for all their hard work and organisation.
 Thanks to all the teachers involved, and to the parents who came to cheer their children on, and support our raffle.
+The winners were Keeley in Room 13 and Leanne in Room 10, congratulations girls.
 Thank you all from 2nd to 6th for taking part and making the day a huge success.
 Thanks also to John.
 Míle buiochas!

 Junior Infant Cycling Lessons

 Junior Infants got a lovely surprise on Friday June 7th.
 They got cycling lessons from Sprocket Rocket!

 Our annual cake sale took place on June 7th .
 It was a brilliant success.
 A big thank you to Ms Bolger, fifth and sixth class teachers, fifth and sixth class pupils, all the teachers who helped, parents who baked wonderful treats, and thanks to the boys and girls who bought the treats !
 Thanks also for supporting the school raffle for Zambia.
 The raffle money is going to provide school supplies for children in Zambia.
 Ms Murphy is going there in the Summer to work with children there.

 The Official Opening of our Junior Yard with Special Guest : Brian Cody